joaovsq/dstruct/README.md

 * DStruct is deeply in development mode, so breaking changes will happen.

-* For now, DStruct is only supported on Linux, but Windows support can easily be added in the future (unfortunately, i just don't have the time right now).
+* For now, DStruct is only supported on Linux, but Windows support can easily be added in the future (unfortunately, i don't have the time right now).

 DStruct | ![master](https://github.com/joaovsq/DStruct/workflows/Default/badge.svg?branch=master)
 ==========